LoKI-Suite/LoKI-B-cpp/README.md

      working directory.
    - The output from LoKI-B++ is then piped into gnuplot, where the `--persist` flag avoids gnuplot from immediately closing after plotting.

+### Web

+Alternatively, LoKI-B++ runs natively in a web browser through compilation to [WebAssembly](https://webassembly.org/).
+The web deployment of LoKI-B++ is available at <https://loki-suite.github.io/LoKI-Web/>.
+The source code for the web app can be found in [LoKI-Web](https://github.com/LoKI-Suite/LoKI-Web).